Code-Institute-Submissions/milestone-project-98/README.md

 7. Contact us form
     - The contact us form enables users to contact the cafe about any questions they may have.

+8. Responsive Design
+    - Bootstrap grids and CSS media queries are used throughout the website to ensure that the layout is optimised for the screen size of the device it is being viewed on in order to ensure the user receives the best possible experience.

 ### Features Left to Implement